I'm putting this instructable together after creating my first wire car.

 He conducted workshops in the community on how to make these vehicles.

-These toys are fairly popular in Africa, Chido's home country.
+These toys are fairly popular in Zimbabwe, Chido's home country.

 They are usually assembled from recycled wire and found objects.